rec/safer/README.rst

         Mode string passed to ``open()``

       create_parents:
-        If True, all parent directories are automatically created
+        If true, create the parent directory of the file if it doesn't exist

       delete_failures:
-        Are partial files deleted if the context terminates with an exception?

-      suffix:
-        File suffix to use for temporary files
+        If true, the temporary file is deleted if there is an exception

       kwargs:
          Keywords passed to built-in ``open``

-``safer.printer(file, mode='w', create_parents=False, delete_failures=True, suffix='.tmp', **kwargs)``
+``safer.printer(file, mode='w', create_parents=False, delete_failures=True, **kwargs)``

     A context that yields a function that prints to the opened file, but undoes any changes to the file if there's an exception.